 We know that many of today's young women find themselves in environments that may not fully support their personal and academic development.
 They may feel ignored or left behind at the very point in their lives when they are most in need of attention, support, and encouragement.
-Our youth programs are designed to create an additional support system for parents and their children.
-It is an exciting and innovative way for Delta women to use their resources and energies with the queens in our community to develop new purposes, new skills, and new leaders from our program participants.
+Delta Sigma Theta's youth programs are designed to create an additional support system for parents and their daughters.
+As Delta women, we aim to share our resources and energies with the queens in our community to develop new purposes, new skills, and new leaders.

 Middle School Program for Girls Ages 11-14

 In 1996, the Dr. Betty Shabazz Delta Academy was created out of an urgent sense that bold action was needed to save our young girls (ages 11-14) from the perils of academic failure, low self-esteem, and crippled futures.
 The program focuses on social and emotional development, physiological transitioning and exposure to global ideas and learning opportunities in alignment with the program theme, "EMPOWERED: Prepared to Lead, Achieve, and Succeed."

 Anchored in the basic tenants of the sorority, which are sisterhood, scholarship, and service, the program offers mentoring, interactive educational activities, and encouraging healthy lifestyle, academic, and career choices, while growing and developing intelligent, fierce, fabulous, and beautiful Queens.
 Educational activities are focused on STEM (science, technology, engineering, math) concepts to develop life skills and explore future career options.
 This year, Delta Academy will include developing the writing skills of participants and will offer the Gladys Roberts Writing Award with a $250 grand prize.

 High School Program for Girls Ages 14-18